biolab/orange3/doc/widgets/unsupervised/kmeansclustering.md

 The widget applies [k-Means clustering](https://en.wikipedia.org/wiki/K-means_clustering) algorithm to the data and outputs a new data set in which the cluster index is used as a class attribute.
 The original class attribute, if it existed, is moved to meta attributes.
-The basic information on the clustering results is also shown in the widget.
+Scores of clustering results for various k are also shown in the widget.

 ![image](images/kMeans-stamped.png)

 1. Select the number of clusters.
     - **Fixed**: algorithm clusters data in a specified number of clusters.
-    - **Optimized**: algorithm returns possible clusters within the selected cluster range with appended scoring (bigger is better).
+    - **Optimized**: widget shows clustering scores for the selected cluster range.
       - [**Silhouette**](https://en.wikipedia.org/wiki/Silhouette_(clustering)) (contrasts average distance to elements in the same cluster with the average distance to elements in other clusters)
       - **Inter-cluster distance** (measures distances between clusters, normally between centroids)
       - **Distance to [centroids](https://en.wikipedia.org/wiki/Centroid)** (measures distances to the arithmetic means of clusters)